Kyle Yandle

 Where else can we go?
 Jump out the fifth-floor windows—smash, blood all on the ground?
 Let this heavy rain wash away all our little sins?

 Fists flying through the air, stairs to slow the fall, tempest toss the sea.
+This storm is gonna break.
+Is it gonna break you?

 There are mushrooms growing on the windowsill—same ones as before, only taller.